coracle-social/coracle/README.md

 Bugs

+- [ ] Permalink note detail (share/permalink button?)
+- [ ] Back button no longer works if a modal is closed normally
 - [ ] Prevent tabs from re-mounting (or at least re- animating)
 - [ ] Go "back" after adding a note
 - [ ] uniq and sortBy are sprinkled all over the place, figure out a better solution